-CINtec p16 Histology is diluted in Tris-HCI with carrier protein, and 0.10% ProClin 300, a preservative.
+This antibody is diluted in Tris-HCl with carrier protein, and 0.10% ProClin 300 preservative.

-Specific antibody concentration is approximately 1.0 $\mu g/mL.$ There is no known non-specific antibody reactivity observed in this product.
+Specific antibody concentration is approximately 1.0 μg/mL.
+There is no known non-specific antibody reactivity observed in this product.

 CINtec p16 Histology is a recombinant mouse monoclonal antibody purified from cell culture supernatant.